New Zealand DF class locomotive (1979): Rebuilding

 The main downside to the DF was the lack of power output from the diesel engine.
 This hindered the DF when it came to hauling heavy freight trains.
 While the locomotives had a comparable tractive effort to the DX class, they had little more than half the power of a DX.

-In November 1992, DF 6260 was rebuilt with a new turbocharged diesel engine and some other minor alterations.
+In November 1992, DF6260 was rebuilt with a new turbocharged diesel engine and some other minor alterations.
 The rebuilt DF was reclassified DFT (the T standing for turbocharged) and renumbered 7008.
 DFT7008 was released from Hutt Workshops on 20 November 1992 and used on a number of revenue and test trains before being relocated to the South Island on 1 December 1992.

-After 18 months of trial, the decision was made to convert the remaining 29 DFs to DFTs, with the last unit converted in February 1997.
+After 18 months of trial, the decision was made to convert the remaining 29 DFs to DFTs, with the last locomotive converted in February 1997.
 The turbocharged locomotives can now generate 1800 kW, and now comfortably fit between the DC class and the DX class in terms of power output.